panakour/stock-aggregator/README.md

 1. PHP >= 8.2 with the PHP extensions required by Laravel 11 (see: [Laravel Server Requirements](https://laravel.com/docs/11.x/deployment#server-requirements))
 2. MySQL/MariaDB
 3. Redis
+4. node & npm to build the assets and be able to view the dashboard.
+Thanks to vite the build process is superfast ;)

-In my every day routine I use my own php contenirize env https://github.com/panakour/phpdock which let me have multiple php versions at the same time with nginx and php-fpm.
+In my daily routine I use my own php containerized environment https://github.com/panakour/phpdock which let me have multiple php versions at the same time with nginx and php-fpm.

-In the end for this project for simplicity, I will create a docker and docker compose specificaly for this project if you want.
+In the end for this project for simplicity if I have the time, I will create a docker and docker compose specifically for this project.

 ### Steps to run this project